 This work is part of the Trial Forge initiative to improve trial efficiency.

-The ORINOCO project is funded by the Chief Scientist Office of the Scottish Government’s Health and Social Care Department, and led by Heidi Gardner at the University of Aberdeen.
+The ORINOCO project is funded by the Chief Scientist Office of the Scottish Government’s Health and Social Care Department, and led by Heidi Green of COUCH Health.
 The wider project team also includes Prof Shaun Treweek, Dr Katie Gillies and Adel El Feky (all based at HSRU), and David Pickles from the University of Leeds.
 David conducted the pilot work for this project as part of his PGDip at the University of Edinburgh.

 For more information please click here.